tanikina/anaphora-in-dialogue/index.md

 **Office hours:**

 We will also offer office hours during the semester (9:30-10:00, every Thursday in Zoom).
-You are welcome to ask any questions concerning your presentation and the papers from the reading list.
+Students are welcome to ask any questions concerning the presentation and the papers from the reading list.

 **Reading list:**